burhanok/Create-Custom-Dataset/README.md

 This script can run only on google colab.

-This script create only one channel(grayscale) image datasets.
+This script create image datasets only with one channel(grayscale).